hantsy/angular-spring-reactive-sample/GUIDE.md

 To simplify the coding work, I port my [former Angular 2.x work](https://github.com/hantsy/angular2-material-sample) to this project, more about the Angular development steps, check the [wiki pages](https://github.com/hantsy/angular2-sample/wiki).

 Angular 4.x introduced new `HttpClientModule`(located in `@angular/common/http`) instead of the original `@angular/http` module.
-I updated the codes in this project.
+I updated the original codes to use `HttpClientModule` to interact with REST APIs in this project.

 ### Interact REST APIs with HttpClientModule

 Let's have a look at the refreshed `PostService`.
-Here we use new `HttpClient` to replace the legacy `Http`, and the methods return an `Observable` by default.
+Here we use new `HttpClient` to replace the legacy `Http`, the usage of `HttpClient` is similar with `Http`, the most difference is its methods return an `Observable` by default.

 ```typescript
 const apiUrl = environment.baseApiUrl + '/posts';